-Renal artery embolism leads to a sudden interruption of blood flow in the renal artery or their main segmental branches and to ischemic kidney infarction.
-A hemorrhagic renal infarction can be the result from a renal vein thrombosis.
+Renal artery embolism leads to a sudden interruption of blood flow in the renal artery or its main segmental branches and ischemic kidney infarction.
+A hemorrhagic renal infarction can be the result of a renal vein thrombosis.

 Etiology (Causes) of Kidney Infarction

 - Thromboembolic event (90%).
 Risk factors are atrial fibrillation, mitral valve disease, coronary heart disease, heart failure, other heart diseases, cardiac surgery, aortic aneurysm, renal artery aneurysm, or renal artery stenosis.

 - Hemorrhagic renal infarction due to renal vein thrombosis

 Embolism of the renal artery branches leads to a wedge-shaped anemic infarct with a hemorrhagic rim.
 Thrombosis of the renal vein leads to a hemorrhagic infarction.

 Most renal infarcts are not recognized as such, and the symptoms are mismatched: